JaapRood/vry/README.md

 console.log(User.instanceOf(post)) // false
 ```

-### var isCollectionOfType = type.collectionOf(maybeCollection)
+### var isCollectionOfType = state.collectionOf(maybeCollection)

-Returns a boolean indicating whether the passed value is an `Immutable.Collection` (and so by extension things like `Immutable.List`, `Immutable.Set`, etc) of which all values are an instance of that type.
-Basically `collection.every(type.instanceOf)`.
+Returns a boolean indicating whether the passed value is an `Immutable.Collection` (and so by extension things like `Immutable.List`, `Immutable.Set`, etc) of which all values are an instance of that state.
+Basically `collection.every(state.instanceOf)`.

 - `maybeCollection` - any value